palf/code-trials/README.md

 ## Notes

+- This code has been written from a purely TDD perspective; I've tried to ensure my commit history demonstrates my process (usually I squash my branches flat after feature development)

 - Instead of throwing an error for invalid input, I return a descriptive message.
   It's the responsibility of the client code to interpret and handle that message.